How to support a child with anxiety

 Naître et grandir

-Scientific review: Dr. Sophie Leroux, psychologist, Centre hospitalier universitaire Sainte-Justine
+Scientific review: Dr. Sophie Leroux, psychologist

-Sources and references
+Resources and references

-Please note that hyperlinks to other websites are not updated regularly, and some may have changed since publication.
-It is therefore possible that a link may not be found.
-If a link is no longer valid, use search engines to find the relevant information.
+Note: The links to other websites are not updated regularly, and some URLs may have changed since publication.
+If a link is no longer valid, please use search engines to find the relevant information.

 For parents

-• Doyon, Nancy and Suzie Chiasson-Renaud.
+• Doyon, Nancy, and Suzie Chiasson-Renaud.
 Pleurs, crises et opposition chez les tout-petits… et si c’était de l’anxiété. Éditions Midi trente, 2018, 192 pp.

 • Leroux, Sophie.
 Aider l’enfant anxieux.
 Montreal, Éditions du CHU Sainte-Justine, 2016, 168 pp.

 • Raising Children Network.
-“Anxiety and fears.”
-2014. raisingchildren.net.au
+“Anxiety, worries and fears in children.”
+2025. raisingchildren.net.au

 For kids

-• Latulippe, Martine and Nathalie Parent.
+• Latulippe, Martine, and Nathalie Parent.
 La peur de Mathis.
-Mammouth rose, June 2020, 32 pp.
+Laval, Saint-Jean Éditeur, 2020, 32 pp.

 • Ross, Tony.
 I Want My Mum!
 HarperCollins Children’s Books, 2008, 32 pp.

 • Watt, Mélanie.
 Scaredy Squirrel.
-Kids Can Press, 2008, 40 pp.
+Markham, Scholastic, 2006, 40 pp.

 Share